EdenKupe/anarchysf/pages/m/000900 Nick Mamatas.md

  Mamatas was the keynote speaker at the <a href="http://sfbay-anarchists.org/conference/bastard-2015/">2015 BASTARD  conference</a> (Berkeley Anarchist Students of Theory And Research &  Development), on the topic 'Hard Utopias, Soft Science Fiction.'

  The People's Republic of Everything—a short-story collection including  his short novel Under My Roof—was warmly reviewed by Carrie Laben in  Fifth Estate #401, Summer 2018; the inclusion of the definitive text of  Under My Roof—"a satire about nuclear war and nuclear families"—Laben  regards as "A highpoint for both anarchists and lovers of literature".
 The story  'The People's Republic of Everywhere and Everything' includes a quotation from  Spanish anarchist Buenaventura Durruti.

+ In a 2019 <a href="https://www.wewillrememberfreedom.com/podcast/the-great-armored-train-by-nick-mamatas/">interview</a> Mamatas self-identified as an anarchist.